Calmac website search form

 The Boathouse - isle of Gigha

-Scotland's west coast is a feast of foodie delights.
+Scotland's West coast is a feast of foodie delights.
 You'll find Michelin star gourmet restaurants, legendary local cafes, the freshest seafood and vegan havens - all serving up dishes that will linger long in the memory and the palate.
-Check out our blog for some of the best island eateries.
+Time to let your belly rumble in anticipation of a foodie adventure on Scotland's west coast.

 Fine Dining